kylegav/Chat-App/index.md

 Similarly, you're able to display chat messages with send/received chats on the respective side using the .allignment methods.
 With these features combined, I completed various successful test builds that display sudo data.

 Along with the utilities provided natively with SwiftUI, we also decided to incorporate SF Symbols which is Apple's native symbol library.
 This library includes over 3000 symbols and shapes that will allow us to create a clean UI that matches the MacOS scheme.

+One utility that is not accessible to me under my apple development licence is bonjour api's local network multicasting protocol.
+Instead of using this, we will be using python scripts to access the local network in a similar fashion.

 ### User Interaction Flow Chart